 From the City, From the Plough, republished by Black Spring, has an introduction by Sean Longden

-Rosie Hogarth, part of Five Leaves' New London Editions, is introduced by the current writer
+Rosie Hogarth, published by Five Leaves, is introduced by the current writer

 The Lowlife, brought out by Black Spring, features an introduction by Iain Sinclair

-King Dido, the first title in Five Leaves' New London Editions series, has a biographical note and introduction by Ken Worpole
+King Dido (Five Leaves)has a biographical note and introduction by Ken Worpole

 There's a website about Baron and his work and an entry on Rosie Hogarth on a subscription website, the Literary Encyclopedia.
 The 1999 obituary in the Guardian is also online.